Code-Screen/Code-Screen.github.io/docs/creating-custom-terraform-assessments.md

 ### Automated test-suite setup

-If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these to the existing `foo_test.go` file in the template repository.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these to the existing `foo_test.go` file in the template repository or create new unit test files.
 It would be best if you also renamed this `foo_test.go` file to something more relevant to your assessment.

-We use the [Terratest](https://terratest.gruntwork.io/) `Go` library to run automated tests against the resources that are created when we run & deploy the candidate's Terraform code.
+We use the [Terratest](https://terratest.gruntwork.io/) library to run automated tests against the resources that are created when we run & deploy the candidate's Terraform code.

-You can add more than one unit test files.
-All unit test file names must end with `_test.go`, and all unit test classes with names that end with `_hidden_test.go` will not be visible to the candidate.
-These hidden tests allow you to test candidate's solutions against edge cases etc.

-If you want to add files that your hidden tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `hidden_foo.go`, etc.

 The existing dependencies and versions in the `go.mod` file must not be modified.

+#### Naming Conventions

+- Unit test filenames must end with `_test.go`.
+Files with names ending in `_hidden_test.go` will be hidden from the candidate.
+- To hide files used by hidden tests, their names must start with "hidden" (case-insensitive), for example: `hiddenFoo.csv`, `HiddenFoo.js`, etc.

 #### Permissions